Skip to content

 This comparison looks at some of the most common patch management options on the market today — what they’re good at, where they struggle, and who they’re actually best for.

-PDQ Connect is a cloud-based endpoint management tool designed for IT teams that want fast, predictable deployments without RMM complexity.
+PDQ Connect is a cloud-based endpoint management tool that helps IT teams patch, deploy software, remediate vulnerabilities, and manage Windows and macOS devices without RMM complexity.

 Best for:

-Small to midsize IT teams managing that value speed, accuracy, and clarity in their patch management tool
+Small to midsize IT teams that value speed, accuracy, and clarity in their patch management tool

 PDQ Connect is an agent-based endpoint management platform with strong Windows and macOS support, built around patching, software deployment, vulnerability remediation, remote desktop, and inventory.
 It helps IT teams keep operating systems and third-party applications up to date automatically, without manual intervention, but it’s not as overly engineered as a full RMM or a compliance platform.
 Instead, it focuses on making core endpoint tasks predictable and fast.